 Apple describes Advanced Data Protection as its “highest level of cloud data security”.
 The iOS 16 feature allows users to enable end-to-end encryption for their iCloud data which can keep the data intact even in case of a breach in the cloud.
 The data can only be decrypted on the users’ devices who have enabled Advanced Data Protection.

 24. Switch Devices in FaceTime Calls (Handoff)

 Last but not the least, you can use handoff in FaceTime now!
 So, if you’re talking to your friends on your iPhone and you want to continue the call on your Mac, you can simply use FaceTime handoff to continue your call on the new device.
 This also works the other way around, so you can get away from your work desk while in the middle of a FaceTime call and continue the call on your iPhone instead.

 Start Using Your Favourite iOS 16 Features

-Well, those are the 20 coolest new iOS 16 features that you should definitely check out.
+Well, those are the 24 coolest new iOS 16 features that you should definitely check out.
 As you can see, there are quite a lot of updates this time around.
 Whether it’s editing sent messages, FaceTime handoff, new accessibility features, etc, there’s a lot to explore in iOS 16.
 So, have you installed iOS 16 yet?
-Or are you waiting for the first update (iOS 16.1) before installing it on your iPhone?
 Which is your favourite feature in iOS 16?
 Let us know in the comments.